annabehling/functional_enrichment/README.md

 gene_names <- names(sub_gene2go)
 ```

-To get the lists of interesting genes in HEBl, HEBi and HER, run:
+To get the lists of interesting genes in the HEBl, HEBi and HER, run:
 ```{r}
 int_genes <- get_int_genes(sub_classes_df, gene_names)
 ```
+We won't perform an enrichment analysis of the PEI category, due to the high number of genes that are classified as PEI; it is difficult to test for enrichment when the subset of genes comprises the majority of the background.

-We can index the list to separate out the interesting genes in each of the categories, where
+We can index the list to separate out the interesting genes in each of the categories, where:
 * `int_genes[[1]]` : HEBl genes
 * `int_genes[[2]]` : HEBi genes
 * `int_genes[[3]]` : HER genes